pluswerk/php-dev/docs/nginx-reverse-proxy.md

 ##### Regular expression information

-However, I would recommend a bit of regular expressions.
+We do recommend the use of regular expressions.

 The regular expression starts with a ~ and ends with a $$.
 So do not wonder why it's two dollars.